pbergman/lamp-server/README.md

 ##Intro

-i made this LAMP with deferent contianers so it is easy controllable/scalable.
+i made this LAMP with different contianers so it is easy controllable/scalable.

 The all work independently but work with each other i used the data container.